Recreation and Sport Management Accreditation Information

 COAPRT standard 2.05.05 requires reporting of aggregated results of learning outcomes assessment.
 Some of our most recent data findings follow:

-- In 2023, RSM junior/senior students earned an average 95% on their agency evaluation project where they designed, collected, and analyzed evaluation data for a professional agency partner.
+- In 2024, RSM junior/senior students earned an average 95% on their agency evalution project where they designed, collected, and analyzed, evaluation data for a professional agency partner.

 - Additional evidence reflecting academic quality, student achievement, and 7.0 series aggregate data is available in the Recreation and Sport Management Assessment Report.